MaudGautier/plot-genomic-tracks/README.md

 [] Allow to give BED file rather than GTF file to define regions (step 2 -- R plotting) [] Add a test folder with infos from 1 small gene
 [] Add an option for BIGWIG files
+[] Add possibility to have combined plots with horizontal label